Frances Hodgson BURNETT

 - I’m in my 40s, so why read this children book?

 - Now about the format: I read it as a free ebook; but to check the number of pages, for my crazy reading statistics, I checked at my local library, and lo and behold, I discovered my favorite illustrator, Ruth Sanderson, had illustrated the book!
 It is a gorgeous book!
-This is the picture I chose for the top of the post, unfortunately, I could not find it in a larger size.
+This is the picture I chose for the top of the post.

 If you do not know yet Ruth Sanderson, I suggest you check her webpage.
 You will see the covers of all the books she has illustrated so far, plus extra cool material, like a video of her latest book.